mariosmant/mariosmant/README.md

 # Hi there 👋, I'm mariosmant!

 ### 📝 About Me
-- I am an accomplished Senior Software Engineer specialized in full-stack web development, with expertise in Spring Boot and Java.
-Proficient in Azure Cloud platform.
-I have worked mostly on PostgreSQL, MySQL, Oracle SQL, MongoDB and CosmosDB, but I am familiar with other DBs also, like SQLite, DynamoDB.
 - 💻 I'm an accomplished Senior Software Engineer specialized in full-stack web development with expertise in Spring Boot and Java.
 - ☁️ Proficient in the Azure Cloud platform and familiar with AWS.
 - 🗄️ I have extensive experience working with PostgreSQL, MySQL, Oracle SQL, MongoDB, and CosmosDB, and am also familiar with other databases such as SQLite and DynamoDB.